Home Consultancy Company Liquidation

 How much does liquidation cost?

-There is no flat rate — the fee reflects the work involved, not a count of transactions: the entity type, the emirate or free zone, whether VAT and Corporate Tax registrations are open, the state of the books, and whether a licensed liquidator must be appointed.
-A quick call is all it takes for us to understand your closure and quote a clear, fixed fee up front, with no obligation.
+There is no flat rate — the fee follows the scope: entity type, emirate or free zone, whether VAT and Corporate Tax registrations are open, the state of the books, and whether a licensed liquidator must be appointed.
+SKM scopes the closure first, then quotes a clear, fixed fee up front.
+Send a few details and you will get a quick, no-obligation quote.

 Close it cleanly, the first time.